actions/toolkit/docs/package-specs.md

  * Interface for which options
  */
 export interface WhichOptions {
     /** Optional.
 Whether to check if tool exists.
+If true, will throw if it fails.
 Defaults to false */ check?: boolean;
 }

 /**
  * Returns path of a tool had the tool actually been invoked.
 Resolves via paths.
- * If you check and the tool does not exist, it will throw.
  *
  * @param     tool              name of the tool
  * @param     options           optional.
 See WhichOptions.